 Requirements of PDGS

-- and be something that helps the person directly and is not something purchased for people who support them.
+- be something that helps the person directly and is not something purchased for people who support them, and

-It must do at least one of these for the person
+PDGS is required to do at least one of the following:

-- or help them improve personal, social, or physical skills.
+- Assist to develop or maintain personal, social, or physical skills

 Certain services and items are not allowed to use PDGS funding.
 They include